 <script src="custom.js"></script>

 To give a basic UI for the file uploader let’s add some CSS properties.
-Of course, you can add your own CSS to give a different look for the file uploader.
+I am giving a basic styling to the file uploader.
+You may wish to add your own CSS to give a different look.

 style.css